kenrector/sigma-cpv-kit/README.md

 MTLU00.tap | A stand-alone bootable diagnostic progam.
 Start simh with one of the above .ini files and boot this from mt0. mt2tap.c | A program to translate .mt files to .tap.
 ## Installation
 These instructions describe how to install CP-V from a PO tape.
-The repository WIKI page also contains installation information.
+The repository WIKI page contributed by Madhu Siddalingaiah also contains installation information.

 Start simh using the appropriate .ini file for your system.